Kala Chana Pulao/Brown Chickpea Pulao

 Modern Times

-These days hardly anyone one of us store huge quantities of rice.
-Its so much easier to buy a 1, 2 or 5 kg bag and use it.
+These days hardly anyone stores huge quantities of rice.
+It is so much easier to buy a 1, 2 or 5 kg bag and use it.
 Rice is available throughout the year so we never think of it as a seasonal crop.
 But farmers in our village still store seasonal rice.
 With what the world is facing right now stocking up our pantries or stores has become a must whether we like it or not.
-Perhaps, rice was on everyones list as its a versatile ingredient and doesn’t spoil easily.
-The new term and everyone in the world will not forget the newly coined term ‘PANTRY ESSENTIAL‘.
+Perhaps, rice was on everyone’s list as it is a versatile ingredient and doesn’t spoil easily.
+The new term that will not be forgetten easily is ‘PANTRY ESSENTIAL‘.
 Before, I don’t even think we thought of all the food we bought as essential or non essential.
 I bet you our forefathers must be laughing at us, they truly were so much wiser than we are.

 How To Store Rice

 Even if I buy a 2 kg bag, I usually rub the rice gently in castor oil.
 That keeps the insects away and rice can be stored over a year.
 For about 2 kg rice, I pour out the rice from the bag into a wide dry and clean basin.
-Drizzle about 2 tbsp castor oil and gently with your palm, rub the rice around so it gets coated with the oil.
-Store the rice in an airtight container like a jar or a tin (dabba).
+Drizzle about 2 tbsp castor oil and gently with my palms, rub the rice around so it gets coated with the oil.
+I store the rice in an airtight container like a jar or a tin (dabba).

 Theme This Week On FoodieMonday/Bloghop